 Are cell phones safe during pregnancy?
 What about wireless exposure in general?
 Can being exposed to EMF radiation while in utero lead to ADHD, cognitive dysfunction and behavioral problems?
-One top doctor shows it can.
+One top doctor says it can.

 While the latest and greatest new gadget is exciting and trendy, I always wonder how it impacts our health, especially that of a vulnerable, developing baby.
 No one ever discusses health implications when a new phone or wireless gadget hits the market, because we are way more focused on all the cool things it can do.
 It’s no secret that technology evolves at a super fast rate, but the human body does not.
 We are adaptable, but how adaptable?
 We can be exposed to a lot of potentially harmful things and be fine, but how much is too much?
 This is one reason I always tell pregnant people to minimize cell phone use, exposure to Bluetooth and wireless, and if they use our ZENBands for hypnobirthing, plug into a cheap Mp3 player.
 Better safe than sorry.
 Plus, you are up against mega-wealthy industries that hire their own scientists to…well, ensure that they keep turning a pretty profit.
 It happens all the time.
 (To read more on wireless and health in general, read what I wrote here.)